Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/about-dbt-cloud.md

     icon="dbt-bit"/>

   <Card
-   title="Auto and active exposures*" body="Import and auto-generate exposure from dashboards and understand how models are used in downstream tools.
+   title="Visualize and orchestrate exposures*" body="Configure downstream exposures automatically from dashboards and understand how models are used in downstream tools.
 Proactively refresh the underlying data sources during scheduled dbt jobs." link="/docs/cloud-integrations/active-and-auto-exposures" icon="dbt-bit"/>